 Barcodes ISBNs UPCs Oh My (article) - Tyler James

 Some comic shops require barcodes to scan in their books and so if you want to sell in stores, you should probably get one for your comic.

 Mandatory disclaimer: Different countries handle barcodes differently.
-The information below is based off US and Canada standards.
+The information below is based on US and Canada standards.
 Make sure to research your own country’s rules.

 If you’re only planning on selling your comics online or at conventions, you may not need any of this stuff but if you want to be safe and include them, the type of barcode and number required depends on your book type.